stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 .. index:: OSD; configuration

-You can configure Ceph OSD Daemons in the Ceph configuration file (or in recent releases, the central config store), but Ceph OSD Daemons can use the default values and a very minimal configuration.
-A minimal Ceph OSD Daemon configuration sets ``osd journal size`` (for Filestore), ``host``,  and uses default values for nearly everything else.
+You can configure Stone OSD Daemons in the Stone configuration file (or in recent releases, the central config store), but Stone OSD Daemons can use the default values and a very minimal configuration.
+A minimal Stone OSD Daemon configuration sets ``osd journal size`` (for Filestore), ``host``,  and uses default values for nearly everything else.

-Ceph OSD Daemons are numerically identified in incremental fashion, beginning with ``0`` using the following convention. ::
+Stone OSD Daemons are numerically identified in incremental fashion, beginning with ``0`` using the following convention. ::

 	osd.0
 	osd.1
 	osd.2

-In a configuration file, you may specify settings for all Ceph OSD Daemons in the cluster by adding configuration settings to the ``[osd]`` section of your configuration file.
-To add settings directly to a specific Ceph OSD Daemon (e.g., ``host``), enter  it in an OSD-specific section of your configuration file.
+In a configuration file, you may specify settings for all Stone OSD Daemons in the cluster by adding configuration settings to the ``[osd]`` section of your configuration file.
+To add settings directly to a specific Stone OSD Daemon (e.g., ``host``), enter  it in an OSD-specific section of your configuration file.
 For example: